ErrWare/TaskTree/README.md

 # TaskTree
 Architecture for decision making.
 Implemented in Java

+# Summary

+TaskTrees organize the logic and execution of tasks.
+They turn real time decision making into turns, with turns of variable lengths of time.
+The tree maintains a stack of the current path from the root to the last executed node.
+At the beginning of each turn nodes are popped off the stack if their pop condition is met.
+Then nodes are explored in a greedy depth-first manner, being pushed onto the stack if their push condition is met.
+This exploration halts when no more nodes are pushed and a value representing the length of the turn is returned.
+Thus inner nodes are meant to act as gating mechanisms into and out of their subtrees and leaf nodes are meant to represent actions.
+There is no hard and fast rule that guarantees this in the framework, it is up to the user to decide how to implement each node.
+Basic functionality for this convention is provided, allowing convenient tree building with anonymous nodes.

+# Description

 Decision Trees manage the execution of high level tasks.
 Each task is recursively broken down into subtasks handled by subtrees.
 These trees are explored in a greedy, optionally stateful, Depth First manner.
 To enter a subtree the root node of the tree must be validated according to some defined precondition.
 To exit a subtree the root node must be re-reached (perhaps after exploration of subtrees) and the defined invalidation/post-condition must be satisfied.

 Everything, including the High-Level managing Decision Trees, are subclasses of the Node type.
 This allows everything to be considered a task through polymorphism and enables it to be reused in another task.
 In this particular domain/implementation everything subclasses AbstractNode which offers a convenient location to store an oft used static variable.